December 3, 2019

 Dean Hill’s course will examine the tension between the biblical view of servant leadership and the status that Christians today often desire and pursue.
 Why do Christians care so much about how others view them?
 What resources does the New Testament provide to confront this dilemma and proceed in a direction that conforms more to Jesus’ way of life?
 These and other related questions will be tackled in this day-long course.

 Hill, the 11th dean of Perkins School of Theology, is a New Testament scholar and an ordained elder in the United Methodist Church.
 He previously served on the faculty of Duke Divinity School where he was executive director of the Doctor of Ministry and Master of Christian Practice programs.
 He served for a decade in various pastoral appointments, including the chaplaincy of Christ Church, John Wesley’s undergraduate Oxford college.

 The Houston Lay School of Theology meets each February and August, offering an opportunity for laity and others to explore issues of spirituality, theology and church leadership with faculty from Perkins.
-Lunch and the purchase price of the book are included in the course fee, with books distributed at the class.
+The program is sponsored by the Office of External Programs at Perkins.

 Perkins School of Theology, founded in 1911, is one of five official University-related schools of theology of The United Methodist Church.
 Degree programs include the Master of Divinity, Master of Sacred Music, Master of Theological Studies, Master of Arts in Ministry, Master of Theology, Doctor of Ministry, and Doctor of Pastoral Music as well as the Ph.D., in cooperation with The Graduate Program in Religious Studies at SMU's Dedman College of Humanities and Sciences.